anowacki/SeisRequests.jl/README.md

 ## About SeisRequests

-Seisrequests allows you to easily create a request for seismic data which you can then pass to any server round the world which supports either the FDSN or IRIS web services specifications.
+SeisRequests allows you to easily create and submit a request for seismic data to any server round the world which supports either the FDSN or IRIS web services specifications.
 Examples include [IRIS](https://iris.edu) itself and the EU's data repository [Orfeus](https://www.orfeus-eu.org).